-There are separate conditions for our Internet Banking service and our Mobile Banking app.
-We will give these to you if you sign up for Internet Banking or download the app.
+There are separate conditions for our mobile banking app and online banking service.
+We'll give these to you if you sign up for online banking or download the app.

 Our accounts are for personal customers and must not be used by a business, club, charity or other organisation.
 You must not hold money for someone else in your account.
 We may close your account if you use it in this way.